loomio/loomio-docs/guides/src/webinars_and_trainings/index.md

----
-title: Recordings and Live Support
+# Recordings and Live Support
-weight: 120
-description: Learn to use Loomio with our friendly experts.
-hidetoc: true
-menu:
-  main:
-    parent: guides
-    name: Recordings & Live Support
----

-Want to learn how to use Loomio or introduce it to your group?
-We're here to help.
+_Want to learn how to use Loomio or introduce it to your group?
+We're here to help._

 ## Recorded trainings